 1935 to September 20, 1938

-Two days later, on September 20, 1938, with Police Chief Louis Griffith and Mayor Arthur Ritzmann at his bedside, Patrolman Cunningham died.
+Ten days after being shot, on September 20, 1938, with Police Chief Louis Griffith and Mayor Arthur Ritzmann at his bedside, Patrolman Cunningham died.

-Patrolman Cunningham left a wife, Ruth.
-As a veteran of World War I, he was buried with full military honors in the Greendale Cemetery, Dearborn County.
+Patrolman Cunningham was survived by his wife, Ruth Cunningham, and three or four of his five siblings.
+He was buried with full military honors in Greendale Cemetery, Dearborn County.

-This narrative was revised September 15, 2012, by Cincinnati Police Lieutenant Stephen R. Kramer (RET) with research assistance provided by Chris McHenry of Lawrenceburg, Indiana, and Cincinnati Homicide Detective Edward Zieverink (RET).
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
-If you know of any information, artifacts, archives, or imagesof this officer or the incident or desire to know the exact location of the officer’s grave, please contact the Museum Director at Director@police-museum.org.
+© This narrative was further researched and revised May 5, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, with research assistance provided by Chris McHenry of Lawrenceburg and Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Curator.
+All rights are reserved to them and the Greater Cincinnati Police Museum.